 Electricity: 1 bulb E14, 1 x 60 watt maximum, 110/220 volt.

-Any type of light bulb can be used, not a specific one prefered, even though a round is the most beautiful one.
+Not any type of light bulb can be used, a round one is preferred.

 Period: 1970s – Mid-Century Modern.

 Other versions: The Valenti Hebi clamp lamp exists in many colours.
 The first Hebi lamp is the one with only a gooseneck and a lampshade.
 It was designed in 1969 and in production since 1970.
 You can find it over here.
 Also made as a clamp lamp and made in many colours.
 This one is model: Hebi Tavolo (Hebi Table Lamp), as written on the bottom of the base.
 The gooseneck was made in several sizes.

 The Hebi Tavolo was also made in several colours, the rubber parts are always black.
 First editions such as this one have the name moulded in the rubber.
 Later versions have the name moulded in the plastic bottom plate.
 The switch is built in and the button is moulded in the rubber.

 In the 1980s a version named Hebi Alo was also produced.
 It has a 12 volt halogen bulb, aflat lampshade and an external transformer.